Tidal disruptions of close white dwarf binaries by intermediate mass black holes: Methodology

-Up to this point, we observe that the behavior exhibited by the SPH binary is largely similar in both Newtonian and Schwarzschild backgrounds.
-This suggests that it is generally safe to work within either gravitational background, as long as we remain in the regime where $\beta^b \lesssim 0.5$, or equivalently, when the pericenter distance is greater than approximately $100 r_g$.
-However, at higher values of $\beta^b$, such as in Figure \ref{sep_b0p8}, the SPH binary's behavior in the Schwarzschild case deviates significantly.
+Up to this point, we observe that the behavior exhibited by the SPH binary is largely similar in both Newtonian and Schwarzschild backgrounds. \tb{This suggests that, if we fix the present parameter domain, i.e., for the adopted BH mass, binary separation, and the masses and radii of the WDs, it is generally safe to work within either gravitational background, provided that $\beta^b \lesssim 0.5$, corresponding to pericenter distances larger than $\approx100,r_g$.} However, at higher values of $\beta^b$, such as in Figure \ref{sep_b0p8}, the SPH binary's behavior in the Schwarzschild case deviates significantly.

 In the Left Panel of Figure \ref{sep_b0p8}, for $\beta^b=0.8$, we see that the Newtonian SPH and point particle separations evolve similarly, with the binary separation increasing over time.
 In contrast, the SPH binary in the Schwarzschild background undergoes a merger situation, causing its separation to drop to zero.
 The Right Panel of this figure further illustrates this distinction: the steepness in the increase of binary separation for the Schwarzschild SPH binary contrasts significantly with the Newtonian SPH and point particle cases.
 Thus, it becomes essential to not ignore the relativistic effect of background geometry.